xSzymo/LoL-counters-algorithm/README.md

 <br>

-How to run :
+How to run with docker :
-1. install docker
+1. make sure your port 8080 is free
 2. docker run -it --rm -p 8080:8080 --name counters supermon/lolcounters
+3. get onto localhost:8080/counters

 -------------------------------------------------------------------------------